delphix/virtualization-sdk/tools/README-dev.md

 ## NOTE
 This guide assumes that the current working directory is the root of the tools directory where this README is.

-## The absolute basics
-- `../gradlew build` to get started developing
-- `../gradlew check` must pass for code reviews.
-Copy and paste the output into reviews

 ## Getting Started

 ### Development Environment